ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

-If an endpoint receives a WT_MAX_STREAM_DATA capsule with a Maximum Stream Data value less than a previously received value, it MUST close the WebTransport session with the WEBTRANSPORT_FLOW_CONTROL_ERROR session error.
+If an endpoint receives a WT_MAX_STREAM_DATA capsule with a Maximum Stream Data value less than a previously received value, it MUST close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

 The WT_MAX_STREAM_DATA capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
 Intermediaries MUST consume